 The Homeland Security Certificate of Advanced Study consists of four courses for a total of 12 units of graduate level academic credit.
 Students enroll in courses in the chronological order listed below.
-Classes begin in August, 2013.
-The deadline to apply for admissions is April 1, 2013.
+Classes begin in August, 2014.
+The deadline to apply for admission is June 15, 2014.
 Please review the instructions on the "How to Apply" page for details.

 Successful completion of all four online courses is required to earn the certificate.

 CRIM 216- ESSENTIALS OF HOMELAND SECURITY (3.0 units, Fall Offering)

 This course focuses on Homeland Security, terrorism, and theories of security, risk management, and national security strategy.
 An overview of key agencies and the legal and privacy issues inherent in balancing law and order with Constitutional rights and liberties.

 CRIM 217- RADICAL IDEOLOGIES (3.0 units, Fall Offering)

 Students will acquire an understanding of how ordinary individuals can acquire extraordinary philosophies that disrupt governance, derail the status quo, and often erupt into violent conflict.